FPGA-Research-Manchester/fos/compilation_flow/hls/README.md

     ![alt tag](./images/Vivado/Step3.1.2.JPG)

 2. Re-validate the design
-3. Before we can generate the bitsream we need to create a HDL wrapper for our design.
+3. Before we can generate the bitstream we need to create an HDL wrapper for our design.
 This is easy to do.
 Go to the sources menu on the Vivado screen, right-click on the design file you want to create the wrapper for and select 'Create HDL Wrapper'.
 Keep all as default and select **OK**.

     ![alt tag](./images/Vivado/Step3.3.JPG)

 4. Select **Generate Bitstream** from the Flow Navigator menu.
 Keep everything as default and click **OK**.
 This step will take some time, so go and grab a drink and come back.
-5. To find the bitstream, navigate to directory you created for the project.
+5. To find the bitstream, navigate to the directory you created for the project.
 For us, we will navigate to **sobel.runs/impl_1/design_1_wrapper.bit**.
 Note, sobel is the name of our directory, this will be replaced with whatever you named the directory.
 6. Once you've found the .bit file we need to convert the image file that we can load onto the FPGA.
-To this we use Xilinx's Bootgen.
+To do this we use Xilinx's Bootgen.
 This is straightforward to do.
 Preferably in the same directory as you found the .bit file, create a file called bitstream.bif.
-It contents should be as follows:
+Its contents should be as follows:
 ```
 all:
 {